godoes/wmenu/README.md

 - Can change max number of times to ask before failing output
 - Change reader and writer
 - Clear the screen whenever the menu is brought up
-- Has its own error structure so you can type assert menu errors
+- Has its own error structure, so you can type assert menu errors

 ### V2 - Adds these Features